BonsaiDen/JavaScript-Garden/doc/prototype.md

 This technique is called [monkey patching][1] and breaks *encapsulation*.
-While used by widely spread frameworks such as [Prototype][2], there is still no good reason for cluttering built in types with additional *non-standard* functionality.
+While used by widely spread frameworks such as [Prototype][2], there is still no good reason for cluttering built-in types with additional *non-standard* functionality.

 The **only** good reason for extending a built-in prototype is to backport the features of newer JavaScript engines; for example,